voxel51/fiftyone/docs/source/user_guide/brain.rst

   have annotated and fed back into the system as training samples, for example.

 * :ref:`Representativeness <brain-image-representativeness>`:
-  When working with large datasets it can be hard to determine what samples within it are outliers and which are more typical.
+  When working with large datasets, it can be hard to determine what samples within it are outliers and which are more typical.
 The FiftyOne Brain offers a *representativeness measure* which can be used to find the most common types of images in your dataset.
 This is especially helpful to find easy